Fajar-RahmadJaya/KeyTik/README.md

 - Support the developer.
 - More feature than the regular version.
 - Get early access for the upcoming KeyTik update.
+- Expect an evolving software.
+My goal for KeyTik Pro is software that covers or combines many tools at once.

 ## Pro Version Preview
 <img src=".github/Picture/Pro Preview 1.png" alt="Pro Version Preview 1" width="400" />